railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

 Budgets are important for a company to get a good grip on forecasted expenses and revenues.
 They allow you to measure your actual financial performance against the planned one.

 OpenERP manages its budgets using both General and Analytic Accounts.
-Go to :menuselection:`Administration --> Modules --> Modules` and install :mod:`account_budget` to be able to do this.
+Go to :menuselection:`Settings --> Modules --> Modules` and install :mod:`account_budget` to be able to do this.

-The first step in defining budgets is to determine the general accounts for which you want to keep budgets (i.e. expense or income accounts).
+The first step in defining budgets is to determine the general accounts for which you want to keep budgets (typically expense or income accounts).
-You can use ``Budgetary Positions`` for this from the menu :menuselection:`Accounting --> Configuration --> Budgets --> Budgetary Positions`.
+That is what you will use ``Budgetary Positions`` for, from the menu :menuselection:`Accounting --> Configuration --> Budgets --> Budgetary Positions`.
 Here you can select the general accounts for which you want to keep budgets.
 The aim is to group general accounts logically, according to sales or purchases, for instance.
 OpenERP has no limitations as to the account types that can be used for budgeting.

 .. figure::  images/account_budget_pos.png
    :scale: 75